In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Yes.
 Taxpayers can file their South Carolina

-1120/1120S (along with their federal corporate returns) electronically in a single transmission using third party tax preparation software.
-Check out our website for information on developers that support corporate
+1120/1120S (along with their federal Corporate Tax Returns) electronically in a single transmission using third party tax preparation software.
+Visit dor.sc.gov/biz-services for more information on developers that support corporate electronic filing.

-Your SC corporate file number is required to ensure proper credit of returns filed and payments submitted.
-The incorrect file number will result in processing delays and errors in posting both the return information and any payments made.
+Your FEIN (Federal Employer Identification Number) is required to ensure proper credit of returns filed and payments submitted.
+Providing an incorrect FEIN will result in processing delays and errors in posting the return and payments.

 Yes.
-If your corporation is dormant or you do not have any income or business to report in an accounting period, you are still required to file a corporate tax return, including the annual report (Schedule D) (which is part of the corporate tax return) and pay any tax or license fee due each year by the fifteenth day of the third month after the end of your business year.
-There is a minimum $25 license fee due annually.
+If your corporation is dormant or you do not have any income or business to report in an accounting period, you are still required to file a Corporate Tax return, including the annual report (Schedule D; which is part of the Corporate Tax return) and pay any tax or License Fee due each year by the due date of your return.
+There is a minimum $25 License Fee due annually.

-If you do not have any income or business activity, a South Carolina corporate return is still required to be filed from the date the charter/authority is granted with the South Carolina Secretary of State (SCSOS) through the date of voluntary dissolution /withdrawal recorded with the SCSOS.
+If you do not have any income or business activity, a South Carolina Corporate Tax Return is still required to be filed from the date the charter/authority is granted with the South Carolina Secretary of State (SCSOS) through the date of voluntary dissolution/withdrawal recorded with the SCSOS.

-If you have discontinued your business, it is necessary to file the dissolution papers or withdrawal documents (foreign corporations) with the SCSOS.
-(See dissolution information)
+If you have discontinued your business, it is necessary to file the dissolution papers (domestic corporations) or withdrawal documents (foreign corporations) with the SCSOS.

 A short period return will be required if the corporation registers before the fifteenth day of the month.
 Other reasons for a short period return include: new corporation filing, accounting period change, or for a corporation that has dissolved.